My Minimalist Kitchen: How I Make My Cooking Easier With Less

 Look at items on your top shelves or in the backs of the cabinets that are collecting dust.
 When was the last time you used them?
 Can you use something else you already have to prepare or cook the same foods?

 If a dish breaks, do you immediately go out to get a replacement dish?
 Or even worse--do you buy a whole new set?
 I recommend having only one set of utensils and plates per person in your household.
 So four people = four plates, forks, knives, and spoons.

 That doesn't mean you have to get rid of what you already have.
 But just don't replace it when it breaks.
 If you have a big party and don't want to use paper plates, there are very nice-looking bamboo or palm leaf disposable plates, bowls, utensils, and serving trays.

 Stop buying and throwing away food because you can't find it to eat it.
 Do meal planning before you go shopping, and stick to your list.
 Keep an eye on foods that spoil quickly and cook or freeze them to extend their lives before you have to throw them away.

 Don't buy new appliances or fancy ingredients, thinking you'll start cooking more often if your history tells you that you won't.
-It's ok not to be a gourmet chef.
+It's ok to not be a gourmet chef.
 Just stick to what you can realistically accomplish, and find ways to do it well and make it tasty.